dotnet/csharplang/proposals/top-level-statements.md

 ### Semantics

-If any top-level statements are present in any compilation unit of the program, the meaning is as if they were combined in the block body of a `Main` method of a `Program` class in the global namespace, as follows:
+If any top-level statements are present in any compilation unit of the program, the meaning is as if they were combined in the block body of a `Main` method of a `Program` class in the global namespace as follows:

 ``` c#